AMANANAND18/Disney-Plus-Clone/README.md

 # Disney-Plus-Clone
-For previewing the website goto: tarush-disney-plus-clone.netlify.app <br>
+For previewing the website goto: tarush-disney-plus-clone.netlify.app or https://aman-disney-plus-clone.netlify.app/<br>
 Use 125% zoom on your browser for best experience.<br>
 Use email : tarush123@gmail.com  and aman@gmail.com to login to the website <BR>
 Author- Tarushxo and AMANANAND18